 Time-to-event meta-analyses are complex and often suffer from often inadequate reporting in trial publications.

-Conclusions: The reporting of current systematic reviews including time to event meta-analyses appears inconsistent and often inadequate.
+Conclusions: The reporting of current systematic reviews, including time to event meta-analyses, appears inconsistent and often inadequate.
 Reporting standards for such reviews are required.
+Patient, public, and/or healthcare consumer involvement: Not applicable.